-- A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - 2.
-This program requires a minimum of 72 credit hours at the 2000-level or above.
+- A course may not be used to satisfy requirements for two areas of the common curriculum.
+A course may simultaneously fulfill a requirement for an area in the common curriculum and for a science requirement. - This program requires a minimum of 72 credit hours at the 2000-level or above.
 Thus, only 48 credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of 12 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of practicum. - 4.
-A student must earn a minimum GPA of 2.5(C+) in MATH-1020 and 1030 to declare a major in this field.
-16.2.2.
-Mathematics Major, Three-year B.A.
+This program may include a maximum of 12 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of Work-integrated Learning (WIL). - A student must earn a minimum GPA of 2.5 (C+) in MATH-1020 and 1030 to continue in the program. - 5.
+For students planning to pursue graduate studies in mathematics, the following electives must be included in the degree: 6 credit hours each of algebra and real analysis; and 3 credit hours each of ordinary differential equations, numerical analysis, complex analysis, and topology.

+15.1.2.
+Mathematics Major, Three-year BSc